 I-Incomplete (A record of Incomplete as a grade will be made at the student's request and at the instructor's option.
-This grade will be kept on record for one year after which it will be automatically changed to Y. A student receiving a grade of I will be provided with a standard form specifying the work necessary to complete the course.)
+This grade will be kept on record for one year after which it will be automatically changed to Y. A student receiving a grade of I will be provided with a standard form specifying the work necessary for completion of the course.)

-W-Official Withdrawal (This grade may be requested by the student at any time within the term of the course or may be given by the instructor on or before the official census reporting date to students who have ceased attending class before that date.)
+W-Official Withdrawal (This grade may be requested by the student only during the first two- thirds of any session.
+This grade may be given by the instructor on or before the official census reporting date to students who have ceased attending class before that date.)